AnMish18/JavaPrgms/README.md

 # JavaPrgms
-## This folder includes Java programs.
-Each folder includes:
+## This folder includes all the java programs I've practiced while learning Java.
+The following are the sub folders:
  #### 1)Basic Java Programs-I
  #### 2)Basic Java Programs-II
  #### 3)Implementation functions in java